Environmental Science (Biology)

 (7) influence of forest spatial configuration and composition on the capacity of songbirds to move in search of critical resources

 Lauren F. Rae.
-In progress.
+2014.
 Forest bird communities in Gros Morne National Park and the influence of high moose densities.
 M.Sc.
 (Cognitive and Behavioural Ecology), Memorial University of Newfoundland, St. John's NL.

 Carlos Vinueza.
 2013.
 Monitoring in protected areas of Guayas, Ecuador.
 M.E.S.
 (Environmental Science).
 Memorial University of Newfoundland, St. John's NL.